-In case a person is suing a driver of a rental motorcycle for causing injuries, usually he will have to establish the elements of negligence such as duty, a breach of duty, causation and damages.
+In case a person is suing a driver of a rental motorcycle for causing injuries, usually, he will have to establish the elements of negligence such as duty, a breach of duty, causation, and damages.
 But, in case the driver has insufficient insurance coverage for the accident, whether through his personal insurance policy or a policy got from the rental motorcycle company, the injured person may not be able to recover the full scope of the damages, even if he manages to establish the driver’s liability for the accident.

-Rare Circumstances which Allow Bringing a Lawsuit Against the Rental Company
+Rare Circumstances Which Allow Bringing a Lawsuit Against the Rental Company

 In California, rental vehicle companies are not obliged to investigate a renter’s driving record.
 Though, the situation is different in case the at-fault driver rented the car with a suspended license.
 Rental motorcycle company is required to check the license and compare the signatures on the customer’s license and the rental agreement.
-In case the rental vehicle company doesn’t follow the mentioned procedure of verification, it may be held directly liable for negligent entrustment when it rents to an incompetent or unfit driver who has revoked or suspended license.
+In case the rental vehicle company doesn’t follow the mentioned procedure of verification, it may be held directly liable for negligent entrustment when it rents to an incompetent or unfit driver who has a revoked or suspended license.

 The rental agency can also be liable if the provided motorcycle had a defect that could lead to an accident and it was known by the company without a fix implemented.
-So there was fore knowledge about the defective materials or parts within the motorcycle that was allocated to the victim of the accident.
+So there was foreknowledge about the defective materials or parts within the motorcycle that was allocated to the victim of the accident.
 Even if an insurance policy was purchased at the motorcycle company, the business can still be liable for the caused damages because of the breach in duty owed to the injured individual.